 So that was it, with our bags swiftly packed we were cruising the red dirt-roads of Auroville & off on our 11 day mission to get to Calicut via Kannayakamari & Kerala.
 8 k in we dropped off the bike, & then jumped in a 150 rupee rickshaw to Pondicherry bus-stand.
 There, after a half hour wait, we got on a bus to Chidambaram, which we arrived at two hours or so later.
 Five years ago, when I was originally working on the Kural, I’d spent 8 whole days walking & working among its compact, bustling streets.
 Things were different this time, just a bite to eat, a walk around the fascinating Nataraja Temple, & playing poker in the hotel with Vic over a couple of beers.

 The next morning we set off early, catching an 8AM bus to Veeitheswara (Eswara = Ishvara = Jesus), a mad little townlet which is famous for the Nadi Astrology.
-The originator of the system was a saint called Agastya, who, of course is the 6th of the seven avatars of Jesus.
-According to my inquiries, Agastya is the Tamil version, whose name was originally given to a Vedic poet, who lived c500 BC.
+The originator of the system was a saint called Agastya, whose name was originally given to a Vedic poet, who lived c500 BC.
 The second Agastyan strata was applied to a guy who lived in the first century AD, who is said to have left north India via Dwaraka, one of Krishna’s cities, which of course links him to Jesus.
 He was propelled to do so by a flood, which I’ve already shown in a previous post links him to Krishna – & Iarchus – at the Govardhan Hill.
 What is immediately striking about the guy, is that he possessed the same powers as Jesus, as in;

 1 – One of his medicinal preparations – Boopathi Kuligai – could bring the dead back to life.